AngelAlvarado/dockerizing-streamsets-tutorials/readme.md

+#This branch has been moved into a new [repo](https://github.com/AngelAlvarado/docker-streamsets-kafka-minecraft)

 #Dockerizing KafkaPlugin

 The goal is be able to use the [KafkaPlugin](https://github.com/metadaddy/KafkaPlugin) created by [@metadady](https://github.com/metadaddy) to Visualize Apache log data in Minecraft with StreamSets Data Collector using docker.